serverless/serverless/README.md

 - **Native Typescript Support:** You can now use `.ts` handlers in your AWS Lambda functions in `serverless.yml` and have them build automatically upon deploy.
 [ESBuild](https://esbuild.github.io/) is now included in the Framework which makes this possible.
 [More info here](https://www.serverless.com/framework/docs/providers/aws/guide/building).
 - **New Dev Mode:** Run `serverless dev` to have events from your live architecture routed to your local code, enabling you to make fast changes without deployment.
 [More info here](https://www.serverless.com/framework/docs/providers/aws/cli-reference/dev).
+- **New Stages Property:** Easily organize stage-specific config via `stages` and set `default` config to fallback to.
-- **Terraform & Vault Integrations:** Pull state outputs from several Terraform state storage solutions, and secrets from Vault.
+- **New Terraform & Vault Integrations:** Pull state outputs from several Terraform state storage solutions, and secrets from Vault.
+[Terraform Docs](https://www.serverless.com/framework/docs/guides/variables/terraform) [Vault Docs](https://www.serverless.com/framework/docs/guides/variables/vault)
-- **New AWS Lambda Runtimes:** "python3.12", "dotnet8", and "java21".
 - **Support Command:** Send support requests to our team directly from the CLI, which auto-include contextual info which you can review before sending.
 - **Debug Summary for AI:** When you run into a bug, you can run "serverless support --ai" to generate a concise report detailing your last bug with all necessary context, optimized for pasting into AI tools such as ChatGPT.
+- **New AWS Lambda Runtimes:** "python3.12", "dotnet8", and "java21".
 - **Advanced Logging Controls for AWS Lambda:** Capture Logs in JSON, increased log granularity, and setting a custom Log Group.
 Here is the [AWS article](https://aws.amazon.com/blogs/compute/introducing-advanced-logging-controls-for-aws-lambda-functions/).
 Here is the [YAML implementation](https://github.com/serverless/serverless/blob/v4.0/docs/providers/aws/guide/serverless.yml.md#logs)
 - **AWS SSO:** Environment variables, especially ones set by AWS SSO, are prioritized.
 The Framework and Dashboard no longer interfere with these.
-- **Build Plugins Run First:** [Build plugins now run first](https://github.com/serverless/serverless/issues?q=build+plugin), if they include the optional tags static property containing a `"build"` tag run first.
 - **Automatic Updates:** These happen by default now.
 Though, you will be able to control the level of updates you're open to.
 - **Improved Onboarding & Set-Up:** The `serverless` command has been re-written to be more helpful when setting up a new or existing project.
 - **Updated Custom Resource Handlers:** All custom resource handlers now use `nodejs20.x`.